Editorial. Some links in this are affiliate links from which I may receive a small commission.

 Very few affiliates succeed from promoting random, non-related products.
 So defining a specialization is the right affiliate marketing strategy to set yourself apart from the pack of competitorsVoluum

-As far as affiliate marketing strategies go, finding a niche is the first and most important step of any digital entrepreneur.
+As far as affiliate marketing strategies go, finding a niche is the first and most important step for any digital entrepreneur.

 Many people agonize over it, and then give up when confronting this obstacle.
 Essentially giving up before they get to first base!